 Hiking benefits my health, psyche and spiritual connection.
 These positive influences are what motivate me to introduce others to the outdoors.
 I have been guiding hikes on trail since 2011.

 A graduate of the Chestnut School of Herbal Medicine (Asheville, NC 2010), I hold a certificate in herbal medicine, plant identification, and medicine-making.

 My experience with the plants is hands-on.
 My long hikes have further served in my study of the plants.
-On my long hikes, I foraged incorporating wild plants into my backcountry meals and utilizing for medicinal needs.
+On my long hikes, I foraged incorporating wild plants into my backcountry meals and utilizing the plants for medicinal needs.
 I am continually expanding my knowledge of the plants through further study.

 Through my herbal practice I strive to educate and empower others to look to the natural world for sustenance and healing.
 I have shared my knowledge in classrooms, destination resorts and tiny herb shops, and of course on the trail and in the woods.

 My time on the trail has culminated in two books about foraging:

 A Guide to the Edible and Medicinal Plants of the Mountains to Sea Trail (2014)